jvaleskadevs/Apes-Legacy/README.md

 - The ape holder revoked the approval to the contract.
 - The ape holder transferred the asset(s).
 - The ape holder burnt the asset(s).

+### Notifications flow

+#### Activate (Opt-in)

+1. Connect a wallet pointing to the Goerli network.
+1. Select a collection: BAYC, MAYC or BAKC.
+1. Select Notify.
+1. Choose the desired number of days to be notified before the claim date.
+1. Press Activate Notifications.
+Some pop-ups will appear.
+These signatures do not require gas.
+   (Maybe too much pop-ups, even more if I allow users to activate the notifications at the same time they register an ape...
+5+ pop ups lol)
+1. Approve the first one to Opt-In (subscribe) to the Apes Legacy channel (Push Protocol)
+1. Approve the second one to Sign In to Polybase.
+1. Finally, accept the next ones to create your user account and to store your preferences about the notifications (Polybase)
+1. Download the Push dApp to get notified in your smartphone!
+Done!

+#### Cancel (Opt-out)

+1. Connect a wallet pointing to the Goerli network.
+1. Select a collection: BAYC, MAYC or BAKC.
+1. Select Notify.
+1. Press Cancel Notifications.
+Some pop-ups will appear.
+These signatures do not require gas.
+1. Approve the first one to Opt-Out (Unsubscribe) to the Apes Legacy channel (Push Protocol)
+1. Approve the second one to Sign In to Polybase.
+1. Finally, accept the next ones to delete your user account and your preferences about the notifications (Polybase).